top of page

 • Create safer spaces for everyone

-This skill set is essential, especially if you're teaching in schools, prisons, or rehab centers.
+This skill set is essential, especially if you're teaching in schools, prisons, or community centers.

 4. How to Actually Teach, Not Just Demonstrate